- Video: Heat Rash in Babies

-Heat rashes are common in babies when you live in a country that is hot and humid.
-Though heat rashes can be bothersome, they are treatable, and you can easily get rid of them.
+Heat rashes are common in babies in hot and humid countries.
+Though heat rashes can be bothersome, they are treatable and you can easily get rid of them.
 Learn to detect heat rashes in babies and discover the causes, symptoms and treatment.

 Video: Heat Rash in Babies